KBEB: HD Radio

 Originally, starting in 2006, KGBY-HD2 broadcast an all-1980s music format.
 The following year, the station began airing the LGBT-targeted Pride Radio channel, using music from iHeartMedia's Premium Choice service.
 Later, the subchannel switched to the Country Premium Choice service, airing that format until January 2014 when KHLX-HD2 flipped to a simulcast of news/talk-formatted KFBK-FM (93.1 FM).
+In 2024, KBEB-HD2 was relaunched with the "Magic" format.

 In popular culture

 In the Three Stooges' 1945 short feature Micro-Phonies, KGBY was the call sign for the fictional radio station featured.